upb-uc4/hlf-network/README.md

 #### Main Scripts
 The most fundamental script is <b>```startNetwork.sh```</b> where the network is deployed by creating and launching respective Deployments and Services in minikube as well as enrolling and registering users which involves the provision of respective certificates for all participating parties.\
 We first set up the TLS CA and the CAs for all organizations, respectively.
 Then we enroll the peers for the organizations Org1 and Org2 and start them by creating deployments in minikube.
-In the next step, we set up the orderere which indludes the enrollment of its admin identity, the generation of the genesis block as well as the launch of the deployment in minikube.
+In the next step, we set up the orderer which includes the enrollment of its admin identity, the generation of the genesis block as well as the launch of the deployment in minikube.
 For the orderer's MSP directory, we create MSP folders locally in order to store the respective certificates of all organizations in this ordering host explicitly.
 Next, the CLIs are created in minikube, one for each organization Org1 and Org2.
 These can be used in the following to create the channel. \
 The file <b>```installChaincode.sh```</b> consists of the logic for installing chaincode on the channel processing all steps of the chaincode lifecycle.